SolarTherm/SolarTherm/README.md

-# Solar Thermal Energy and Economic Performance Simulator (steeps)
+# Solar Thermal Energy and Economic Performance Simulator (steep)

 ## Installation
 Add the solar thermal libraries where OpenModelica can find them.
 The first way to do this is to copy or symbolically link the `STLib` folder in the `~/.openmodelica/libraries/` folder.
 On linux creating the symbolic link: